PascalPares/webassembly/index.md

 ## Allocation

 A memory buffer can be allocated on JavaScript side, or the WebAssembly module side.
-On JavaScript side, the memory is allocated by specifying an initial size that is a number of pages, each page size is 64 x 1024 bytes (64 kilo bytes).
+On JavaScript side, the memory is allocated by specifying an initial size that is a number of pages, each page size is 64 kilo-bytes.
 A maximum size can be specified optionally as well:
 ```javascript
 let memory = new WebAssembly.Memory( { initial: 1, maximum: 2 } );
 ```